Act to amend the Department of Foreign Affairs, Trade and Development Act (supply management): Background

-The Trudeau government says that it is fully compensating producers, including paying over $4.8 billion into the supply-managed sectors, because of negotiated access under the CETA, CPTPP, and CUSMA agreements.
+In response, the Liberal government of Prime Minister Justin Trudeau said that it was fully compensating producers, including paying over $4.8 billion into the supply-managed sectors, because of negotiated access under the CETA, CPTPP, and CUSMA agreements.

 Also, despite initial concerns about the impact of the trade agreements, farmers in supply-managed sectors are doing well and have increased production.

-Prime Minister Justin Trudeau and Agriculture Minister Marie-Claude Bibeau have reiterated the governments' pledge "not to concede any further market shares under supply management during future trade negotiations."
+Prime Minister Trudeau and Agriculture Minister Marie-Claude Bibeau reiterated the government's pledge "not to concede any further market shares under supply management during future trade negotiations".

 Evidence for the credibility of this commitment was provided when the U.K., Canada's third-largest trading partner, stepped away from trade negotiations in large measure over the lack of access to Canada's supply-managed markets, especially as they relate to cheese.

-Senators on the foreign affairs committee voted 10-3 to amend Bill C-282 on 6 November 2024 so that the prohibition on supply management changes would not apply to pre-existing trade agreements (such as the existing CUSMA, due for renegotiation by 2026), or to a treaty negotiation that was underway (such as Canada's ongoing talks with the U.K.).

-Senator Peter Harder said this amendment would "de-risk" the bill.

-Harder said he wanted the Senate to give adequate consideration to Bill C-282, since the House of Commons' committee consideration was "farcical", with an obvious lack of trade representatives or experts speaking on the trade implications of the bill.

-Bill C-282 died on 6 January 2025 following Prime Minister Trudeau's announcement that parliament would be prorogued, which ended the parliamentary session.
-Bill C-202 became law on 26 June 2025.

-Impetus
+Impetus for the Act

-International trade lawyer Lawrence Herman said parliamentarians have been subject to intense political lobbying by dairy producers, who wield "outsized" power in Ottawa.
+Lawrence Herman, an International trade lawyer with the CD Howe Institute, said parliamentarians had been subject to intense political lobbying by dairy producers, who wield outsized power in Ottawa according to Herman and others.

-In 2023–24, there were hundreds of meetings between the Dairy Farmers of Canada and the prime minister's office, dozens of federal departments and agencies, members of parliament and senators.
+In 2023 and 2024, there were hundreds of meetings between the Dairy Farmers of Canada and federal officials, including from the prime minister's office, dozens of federal departments and agencies, members of parliament and senators.
 Among the most prominent subjects discussed were international trade and Bill C-282.

 Canada's lobby registry shows 141 actively registered advocates for the dairy industry (compared with 121 for pharmaceuticals), with spending of around $80 to $120 million annually.

 Supply management proponents pressure politicians, academics, and groups advocating for reform, and no major political party opposes the protection afforded to the sector.